Storidge/cio-user-docs/cloud_reference/swarm_storidge_digitalocean.md

 ## Login dashboard

-At the end of initialization, you have a cio cluster running.
-A Swarm cluster will be automatically configured if one is not already running.
+At the end of initialization, you have a Storidge cluster running.
+A Docker Swarm cluster will be automatically configured if one is not already running.

 Run `docker node ls` to show the compute cluster nodes.